 On Thursday, police also released surveillance from the shooting.

 The shooting happened Nov.
-1 in the 6700 block of Courtney Michelle Street when police said reported gang members shot into the wrong house in retaliation for a shooting at a nightclub.
+1 in the 6700 block of Courtney Michelle Street when police said reported gang members shot into the wrong house in retaliation.
 11-year-old Angelina was the only one hit in the home despite multiple gunshots.
 However, two adults, ages 30 and 33, and two girls, 14 and 6, were also in the home at the time of the shooting.

 17-year-old Erin Hines was arrested shortly after the shooting.
 He was identified as the getaway driver for the five involved.